 4. Low risk

-Dropshipping is a great way of starting an ecommerce business with low costs.
+Dropshipping is an excellent way of starting a Shopify store with low costs.
 As the stakes are not too high, the risk is low.
 You can test new products without sinking all your resources into them.
 You can also focus on core business segments like product development, product design, marketing, sales, and more.

 1. Minimal profit margins